nextstrain/pathogen-repo-guide/shared/vendored/README.md

 Snakemake workflow functions that are shared across many pathogen workflows that don’t really belong in any of our existing tools.

-- [config.smk](snakemake/config.smk) - Shared functions for parsing workflow configs.
+- [config.smk](snakemake/config.smk) - Shared functions for handling workflow configs.
 - [remote_files.smk](snakemake/remote_files.smk) - Exposes the `path_or_url` function which will use Snakemake's storage plugins to download/upload files to remote providers as needed.